benimahat1291/homework-4/READ.md

 > Improve timer so that we can chose any start time
 > Make the quesitons generate randomly
-> change color of the button to respond to right and worng answer
+> change color of the button to respond to right and worng answer\

+## Developer ##

+Beni Mahat
+date: 10/1/2020